capensis/canopsis/doc/sakura/administrator-guide/cat/connectors.rst

 General principles of remote connectors management
 --------------------------------------------------

-Connectors module once installed in canopsis enable a custom view in the web user interface called ``/userview/view.connectors``.
+Once installed in Canopsis, the connectors module enables a custom view in the web user interface called ``/userview/view.connectors``.
 There it is possible to create records that tells Canopsis how to reach the remote connector host with infomration such as host adress and port.

-Many other information are availabe for fullfill depending on connector type.
+Many other information are available depending on the connector type.

 Remote connector management in Canopsis requires the canopsis host server to be able to reach a remote connector host thanks to an ssh shared key.
-It is possible to acheive this by registering the canopsis public key ; once logged as canopsis with command ``sudo su - cannopsis`` copy ``cat ~/.ssh_id_dsa.pub`` into the remote host file ``~/.ssh/authorized_keys`` for a valid unix user that is allowed to manage nagios service command (root for example).
+It is possible to achieve this by registering the canopsis public key ; once logged as canopsis with command ``sudo su - cannopsis`` copy ``cat ~/.ssh_id_dsa.pub`` into the remote host file ``~/.ssh/authorized_keys`` for a valid unix user that is allowed to manage nagios service command (root for example).

 Nagios connectors module setup